 Moonlight gently leans her head towards the wind, as though to listen, and bows her head rhythmically, following the syllabic pulse.
 A phrase unfolds from each gust, words belonging to those she cannot see, she let’s their voices enter her mind.

 Shamans have been the ones to “clear” or “clean” unwanted spiritual debris accumulated by the community.
-Sometimes members who have knowingly or unknowingly behaved in a displeasing, evidenced by some suffering in their lives, are encouraged to perform a ritual.
+Sometimes members who have knowingly or unknowingly behaved in a displeasing manner, evidenced by some suffering in theirs and their descendants lives, require a ritual.
 Rituals can go on for days and sometimes involve many members of the family and community.
 Other times, the shaman must perform the ritual for the community, during which he or she might cleanse and heal people, appeal to nature spirits, converse with the ancestors of community members, or through no small effort, eradicate darkness that has coalesced in a place or person.

 The Sahius may contain protectors, emblems, or objects that act as barriers to the shaman attracting harm during their work.
 It may contain talismans that amplify her abilities or which house certain spirits who have agree to work with the shaman and help her.
 The bag contains offerings, used when asking for the spirit of a place or for the ancestors to come forward in the ritual.
 It may also contain reminders for the shaman about who they are, where they come from, and connect them to the moment of their birth and the land they were born to.
 There are also medicines, substances used for healing or vision when a question needs answering.
 These are just a few possibilities.